-Distinguishing the Prius Plug-In Hybrid from less battery-endowed Prii are unique chrome grille and bumper trim, chrome door handles, special 15-inch alloy wheels, blue-accented headlamps, a distinct tail lamp design and new Hybrid Synergy Drive Plug-in badging.
+Distinguishing the Prius Plug-In Hybrid from more modestly battery-endowed Prii are unique chrome grille and bumper trim, chrome door handles, special 15-inch alloy wheels, blue-accented headlamps, a distinct tail lamp design and new Hybrid Synergy Drive Plug-in badging.

 Trim Level Breakdown

 The Prius Plug-In Hybrid is offered with two trim levels: the entry-level Prius Plug-in and the upscale Prius Plug-in Advanced.